MerosCrypto/Meros/docs/Protocol/Consensus.md

 "Consensus" is a DAG, similarly structured to the Lattice, containing Verifications, MeritRemovals, Difficulty Updates, and Gas Price sets.
 The reason it's called Consensus is because even though the Blockchain has the final say, the Blockchain solely distributes Merit (used to weight Consensus) and archives Elements from the Consensus layer.

-"Consensus" is made up of MeritHolders (Element array), indexed by BLS Public Keys.
+"Consensus" is made up of MeritHolders (Merkle tree + Element array), indexed by BLS Public Keys.
 Only the key pair behind a MeritHolder can add an Element to it, except in the case of a MeritRemoval.
 MeritHolders are trusted to always have one Element per nonce, unlike Accounts.
 If a MeritHolder ever has multiple Elements per nonce, they lose all their Merit.

 Every Element has the following fields: